 - The maximum operating schedule is in units of hours. - All safe to monitor components are credited an 80 percent control efficiency.
 Unsafe to monitor components (as defined in Rule 331) are considered uncontrolled. - The component leak path definition differs from the Rule 331 definition of a component.
-A typical leak path count for a valve would be equal to 4 (one valve stem, a bonnet connection and two flanges). - Leak path counts and de minimis changes updates are provided by applicant.
+A typical leak path count for a valve would be equal to 4 (one valve stem, a bonnet connection and two flanges). - Leak path counts and 'de minimis changes' updates are provided by applicant.
 The total count has been verified to be accurate within 5 percent of the District's P&ID and platform review/site checks. - Emission factors based on the District/Tecolote Report, Modeling of Fugitive Hydrocarbon Emissions (January 1986), Model B. These are, as follows:

-$$EF{\textit{Oil Side}, \textit{Unsafe}/\textit{Uncontrolled}} = 0.0133 \times 0.33 = 0.0044 \; \frac{\textit{lbROC}}{\textit{day} - \textit{clp}}$$
+$$EF{Oil Side, Unsafe / Uncontrolled} = 0.0133 \times 0.33 = 0.0044 \frac{lbROC}{day - clp}$$

-$$EF{Gas\,Side,Unsafe/Uncontrolled} = 0.223 \times 0.33 = 0.0736 \frac{lbROC}{day - clp}$$
+$$EF{Gas Side, Unsafe/Uncontrolled} = 0.223 \times 0.33 = 0.0736 \frac{lbROC}{day - clp}$$

-4/2-Inch or Smaller Diameter Stainless Steel 'fitting': This renewal permit includes 1/2-inch or smaller diameter stainless steel fittings in the equipment list.
-Emissions from these components have not been quantified since their emission factors have not been established.
+/2-Inch or Smaller Diameter Stainless Steel 'fitting': Emissions from these components have not been quantified since their emission factors have not been established.
+The emissions are considered negligible.